Multiple Regional Economic Development Groups are active in and around the Siouxland Economic Development District.

 Monona County Economic Development

-Many local groups also exist such as Chambers of Commerce and business groups among other.
-For a more complete list of economic development groups contact email@example.com.
+Many local groups also exist such as Chambers of Commerce and business groups among others.
+For a more complete list of economic development, groups contact firstname.lastname@example.org.

 Iowa’s West Coast Initiative